Some answers to those frequently asked questions …. Can’t find the answer here? Give us a call or drop us an email . . . .

 Is hard water dangerous or hazardous to my health?

 No it’s not dangerous.
-People drink it, cook with it, bathe in it and use it to heat their homes on a daily basis it’s just a nuisance.
-Limescale clings to our taps, shower screens and even our hair and skin gets clogged with it leaving our skin dry and our hair dull, clothes – particularly towels – can feel rough and hard after just a few washes this is because they retain small crystals of limescale in them.
-If you live in a hard water area of the country simply take a look in your kettle that will show you why limescale is a pain.
-It forms like that in the places you can see it but also where you can’t so just imagine what it is doing in places like your heating system, dishwasher and washing machine!
-Mmm!
+People drink it, cook with it, bathe in it and use it to heat their homes on a daily basis, it’s just a nuisance.
+Limescale clings to our taps, shower screens and all the internal workings of our white appliances.
+Our hair and skin gets clogged with it leaving skin dry and hair dull.
+Clothing, particularly towels – can feel rough and hard after just a few washes, this is because they retain small crystals of limescale in them.
+If you live in a hard water area of the country, simply take a look in your kettle, this will show you how limescale is so prevalent.
+It forms like a thick white coating in the places you can see, but also where you can’t.
+So just imagine what it is doing inside your heating system, dishwasher and washing machine!

-Are water softeners expensive?
-Can I do without one?
+Are water softeners expensive, could I do without one?

 A water softener is a ‘one off’ investment a bit like a dishwasher or washing machine, but the difference is that a water softener will give you a great payback.
-It can pay for itself in two to four years depending upon the hardness of your water and the model you choose through the various savings it will bring you such as the maintenance and replacement of your appliances plus the money you will save on soaps, detergents and shampoos.
-With soft water you need far, far less of these products to achieve clean and shiny hair, clothes and dishes!
-And having soft water will make your heating system more efficient too, with no limescale build up blocking pipes and radiators and reducing the heat output of your boiler.
-You should notice the amount of gas or oil you use to power your heating system going down – which especially with the prices at the moment it is a really worthwhile result from having a water softener installed.
-If cost is an issue we offer a number of different models and payment options to suit all budgets give us a call and we can give you all your options.
+It can pay for itself in two to four years depending upon the hardness of your water and the model you choose.
+In addition to the various savings made through reduced maintenance and replacements of your appliances, you will only need to use a fraction of soaps, detergents and shampoos currently used.
+With softened water you need far less of these products to achieve shiny hair, soft clothes and sparkling dishes.
+Having softened water will make your heating system more efficient too, with no limescale build up blocking pipes and radiators thus reducing the heat output of your boiler.
+You should notice the amount of gas or oil you use to power your heating system decrease – with the current fuel prices continually escalating having a water softener installed is a really worthwhile investment.
+We offer a number of different models and payment plans to suit all budgets, contact us here

 What about the installation of a water softener, will there be any mess?

-A typical installation will take around 4-5 hours however this will vary from home to home.
+A typical installation will take around 4-5 hours, however this will vary from home to home.
 You’ll hardly notice the work taking place.
-Our engineers are extremely efficient and courteous, and of course will always do their best to cause the minimum amount of disturbance.
-While no mess at all is not always possible everything will always be cleaned and tidied so everything is as it should before we leave.
+Our engineers are extremely efficient and courteous, and of course will always do their best to create the minimum amount of disturbance.
+While no mess at all is not always possible, everything will always be cleaned and tidied before we leave.

 I’ve heard that electronic water softeners are complicated to use?